Sufi737/ticket-system/configserver/README.md

 ## Configuration Service

 ### Overview
-This is a service which plays the role of configuration erver.
+This is a service which plays the role of configuration server.
 The goal of a configuration server is to keep the configuration of the microservices separate from the service codebase.
 This eliminates the need to re-deploy our microservices when the configuration is changed.

 ### Flow:
 When a microservice container is fired up, it reads its startup configuration data by making a call to the configuration server.